avidas/avidas.github.com/source/_posts/2015-07-14-thoughts-for-a-post-resume.markdown

 -- onename.io on top of namecoin

-Assumption : Given the choice, people will prefer to work with the people they like, in the environment they like.
-Regardless of open spaces or cubicles, its hard to make a large group of people happy.
-Smaller groups have better shot at choosing ideal environment.

-Vision for future of job industry

 Missing component discovery for companies

 1. verification of skill -- consulting companies where group of friends are already doing this.